Mike Trout Rookie Cards: An In-Depth Look

 2011 Prime Cuts, Card No. 37 shop ebay

 More of the same with this Panini offering.
 No license, no logos, not a pure rookie card.
 However, it is a very nice card overall.
-I real modern day attempt at a vintage look.
+I real modern-day attempt at a vintage look.
 Print run on these is /99 so it makes them challenging to find.
 Surprisingly, there are no parallels with this one, what you see here is what you get.
-As I share current values I sure do hope your sitting down.
+As I share current values I sure do hope you’re sitting down.

 As of the date of this post raw copies are selling for around $2,300.00; graded Mint copies (9’s) have no recent sales activity but on June 9, 2019 a Gem Mint PSA 10 sold for $9,999.00 respectively.

 2011 Topps Update, Card No. US175 shop ebay

 Last but definitely not least.
 Here is la crème de la crème.
 Yes, boys and girls, it’s the best of the best.
 This card is in very high demand, there are plenty of them out there which is what scares me a bit.
 Professional Sports Authenticators Population Report shows that 6,271 of them have been graded by them alone.
 Let’s just say there is a print run of 10,000 is there enough supply to meet demand?
 At the moment no, there isn’t.
 Demand continues to sore and so do card prices.

 This card has the potential of becoming the next cultural icon.
 This one here can become pure Americana if it hasn’t already.
 Is this the next 1952 Topps Mickey Mantle or the modern-day 1989 Upper Deck Ken Griffey Jr?
 Only time will tell.